yysun/apprun-site/src/pages/esm.md

 ]
 ```

-You can use this mapping to link the routing events with dynamically imported modules.
+You can use this mapping file to load component modules dynamically on demand.

 ```javascript
 import pages from './_lib/index-esm';